pthrasher/fido/README.md

 however, Redis also does quite a bit more.
 If you just need bitmaps, and the ability to query / manipulate them across a network, then Fido is for you.

+### What's with the name?

+If you're read "Snow Crash" by Neal Stephenson, you've heard of the character Fido.
+For those who've not.
+Here's a brief description:

+> Fido is what is known as a "Rat Thing", a cybernetic security dog employed by
+> Mr. Lee's Greater Hong Kong, who was once a pit bull terrier puppy owned by
+> Y.T.
+Capable of running at supersonic speed, Fido, like other Rat Things, keeps
+> Mr Lee's franchulates safe against illegal use of weapons.

 Current Status
 --------------